High-fidelity trapped-ion qubit operations with scalable photonic modulators: Introduction

-The performance requirements for these optical modulators include the ability to control the amplitude and phase of light with minimal optical loss, achieve switching speeds faster than the fastest gate times ($\approx$1\mics for single qubit gates), support optical powers required for single and two qubit gates (1 to 10 mW, and potentially higher depending on the ion species), achieve high extinction ratios, and behave consistently in order to achieve high fidelity quantum operations.
-Additionally, they also must be CMOS compatible and able to be co-fabricated with an ion trap as well as directly interface with on-chip waveguides.
+The performance requirements for these optical modulators include the ability to control the amplitude and phase of light with minimal optical loss, achieve switching speeds faster than the fastest gate times ($\sim$1\mics for single qubit gates), support optical powers required for single and two qubit gates (1 to 10 mW, and potentially higher depending on the ion species and gate time), achieve high extinction ratios, and perform consistently with low errors.
+They must be able to be co-fabricated with an ion trap and directly interface with on-chip waveguides.
+The modulators must also be CMOS (complementary metal-oxide-semiconductor) compatible so as not to preclude co-fabrication with other integrated technologies (e.g.\ on-chip electronics and detectors) in a volume CMOS foundry.
 Finally, it is desirable if the same technology can support multiple wavelengths (UV to IR), operate with modest voltages (10's of volts), and operate at both room and cryogenic temperatures.
-While frequency modulation may be useful, in principle the laser light does not need to be frequency tuned on an ion-by-ion basis, but can be fixed for each beam that is launched onto the chip.
+While frequency modulation may be useful, in principle the laser light that is launched on the chip does not need to be frequency tuned on an ion-by-ion basis, provided the relevant environmental parameters are constant across all ions and the same types of operations are applied at the same time.
 In some cases, like optical qubits with a magnetically sensitive transition, this imposes limits on magnetic field variation between locations that use the same source laser.